seanking/companion-objects/README.md

 }
 ```

-In the following Java example, the companion object method can be accessed like a traditional static method because it
+In the following Java example, the companion object's method that was annotated with `@JvmStatic` can be accessed as a
-was annotated with `@JvmStatic`.
+traditional static method.

 ```java
 var dog = Dog.defaultDog();
 ```

 I hope this post helped provide insight into objects and companion objects in Kotlin.
 If you want to experiment
 with any of the examples, they can be found [here](https://github.com/seanking/companion-objects-kotlin) in GitHub.